Swan Islands, Honduras: History

 In 1965, Bellaire, Texas, police questioned a former Bellaire High School student about his role in a teenage "army" dedicated to freeing "oppressed countries," the Houston Chronicle reported.
 The group, called the Kononiers, had been in existence for about five years, the student told the newspaper, and was armed through a series of burglaries of the Deep River Armory store.
 The weapons were taken to the Addicks Reservoir area, where they trained for combat.
 The youths were training for "Operation Liberation Swan Island" off Honduras.

 In 1987, the Los Angeles Times reported that the CIA and other American governmental agencies had a covert training facility on Swan Island for Nicaraguan Contras.
 In 1989, the president of Honduras, Rafael Leonardo Callejas, declared the island a protected wildlife refuge.

 In October 1998, Hurricane Mitch moved through the area with winds of 180 mph.

 In 2001, Swan Island Development, LLC, of Brooksville, Florida, announced plans to develop the Swan Islands by 2010, in partnership with the government of Honduras.
 Luxury real estate and hotels, valued at five billion dollars, were envisioned, with a main city named Cygnet.
 In 2004, Swan Island Development also announced plans to establish a human stem-cell research center.
 As of 2021, neither has occurred.

+In July 2023, President Xiomara Castro of Honduras announced plans to build an isolated prison on the island for up to 2,000 gang leaders.